-1,200,000 Shares of Common Stock
+3,000,000 Shares of Common Stock

-This is the initial public offering, or the "offering," of 1,200,000 shares of common stock, par value US\$0.001 per share, of Northann Corp., a Nevada corporation (the "Company"), on a firm commitment basis.
+This is the initial public offering, or the "offering," of 3,000,000 shares of common stock, par value US\$0.001 per share, of Northann Corp., a Nevada corporation (the "Company"), on a firm commitment basis.

-The initial public offering price is US\$5.00 per share.
+We expect that the initial public offering price will be between US\$3.00 and US\$5.00 per share.
 Prior to this offering, there has been no public market for our common stock.
-We have received NYSE American's final approval of our listing application to have our common stock listed on the NYSE American under the symbol "NCL".
+We intend to list our common stock on the NYSE American under the symbol "NCL".
+However, there is no assurance that the offering will close and that our common stock will be trading on the NYSE American.
+The closing of this offering is conditioned upon NYSE American's final approval of our listing application, and there is no guarantee or assurance that our common stock will be approved for listing on NYSE American.